dongzhang0725/Python_mtDNA/convertfmt/README.md

   -axt  :      turn into axt format

-  -stat :     \tgenerate statistics of the fasta file
+  -stat :      generate statistics of the fasta file

 `Usage example:`